cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

   $ python prg.py

-We are ommitting some of the output but at the end ist shoul look something like::
+We are committing some of the output but at the end ist should look something like::